Model-Preserving Adaptive Rounding: Introduction

 where $W^* \in \mathbb{R}^{m \times n}$ are the original weights and first order terms involving $\nabla \mathcal{L}(W^*)$ are 0 since $\KL$ is minimized at the original model.
 Note that this is just a standard second order approximation of the end-to-end loss for a single layer.
 Since $\nabla^2 \mathcal{L}(W^*) \in \mathbb{R}^{mn \times mn}$ is too large to directly operate on, modern adaptive rounding algorithms use information from structured approximations (colloquially ``Hessians'') of $\nabla^2 \mathcal{L}(W^*)$ to round elements of $W^*$.

 For example, the widely used GPTQ algorithm rounds using the Hessian of the immediate layerwise activation error as a proxy for $\nabla^2 \mathcal{L}(W^*)$ \citep{gptq}.
 Like with $\mathcal{L}$, the minimum of this objective is achieved at the original model, but since this ignores the effect of quantization on future layers, it is not a very good proxy.
 Newer methods such as GuidedQuant and SqueezeLLM have explored using block diagonal approximations of the empirical Fisher to incorporate additional information from $\nabla^2 \mathcal{L}(W^*)$ \cite{guidedquant,squeezellm}.
 Unfortunately, these structured approximations are largely ad-hoc, with little theoretical justification for either the structure or approximation used.
+Resultingly, they underperform \kw.

-This begs the question: \textit{what fundamental properties of Hessian sketches admit tractable adaptive rounding algorithms that produce high quality models?} In this work, we answer with Yet Another Quantization Algorithm (\kw), an new adaptive rounding algorithm that, \textit{for the first time ever, comes with bounds on the end-to-end quantization error.} \kws generalizes LDLQ to consider the full model error, and is provably better at minimizing the KL while having the same asymptotic cost.
+This begs the question: \textit{what fundamental properties of Hessian sketches admit tractable adaptive rounding algorithms that produce high quality models?} In this work, we answer with Yet Another Quantization Algorithm (\kw), an new adaptive rounding algorithm targeted for weight-only LLM post-training quantization that, \textit{for the first time ever for any quantization algorithm, comes with bounds on the end-to-end quantization error.} \kws generalizes LDLQ to consider the full model error, and is provably better at minimizing the KL while having the same asymptotic cost.

 \kws relies on a few key theoretical insights.
 We first characterize the convergence time of LDLQ and show that for it to be tractable, the Hessian approximation must have certain structural properties.
 This gives rise to a natural Kronecker-factored Hessian approximation that admits symmetric input and output-side feedback during rounding.
 Then, we show that the KL of \kw's adaptive rounding algorithm can be bounded by the cosine similarity between its Hessian and $\nabla^2 \mathcal{L}(W^*)$.
 This motivates \kw's Hessian sketches, which power iterate on $\nabla^2 \mathcal{L}(W^*)$ to obtain near-optimal Hessians.
 Empirically, \kws reduces the KL by $\approx 30\%$ over LDLQ, achieves a lower KL than QAT, and sets a new state of the art in PTQ quality.
 In summary, we: